How to spit roast a hog (or lamb, goat or venison) with our Authentic Charcoal / Wood fired Spit Roasting Machine available for hire

 Our stainless steel machine flatpacks with just six thumbscrews for easy transport in the back of most cars.
 To assemble: Place the legs against the ends of the body ensuring the side marked 'this side inside' is against the body of the machine and screw the thumbscrews in place by hand only.
 The fire pan is laid on it's supports inside the main body.
 The optional extra bbq grills sit on top for barbequing sausages, burgers, fish, chops, steaks after the hog has finished roasting.
 The motor slides onto either support, and the spit feeds into the opposite leg and then slots onto the motor.
 Before you put your hog on the machine place the spit in place to ensure you understand how it will go into position as when holding the weight of a hog over a hot fire it's not the best time to be figuring out how this goes.

 We use restaurant grade charcoal which burns hotter and for longer than standard charcoal.
 A 12kg sack will fill the tray.
 For a small pig one sack will be plenty.
 Two or three sacks may be required for larger hogs.
 You can also use wood with this machine.
 Do not however use coal!
+If you use wood give consideration to using a feeder fire.
+Be careful with flames and the electric motor.

 Pick a sheltered corner out of the wind.
 Also consider the rain - the machine will need shelter should it rain, especially the electric motor which for safety must not get wet.